tiemma/springboot-hello-world/README.md

 > mvn package

-This would build the entire project due to the aid of the dockerfile-maven-plugin from spotify which allows one to bind the docker build and push process to a maven build process.
+This would build the entire project into a docker image due to the aid of the dockerfile-maven-plugin from spotify which allows one to bind the docker build and push process to a maven build process.

 ## Building with Jenkins
 ---